elson6606m/BI-PROJECT-2025/README.md

 ## Tools & Technologies
 * Polygon.io : To Extract data
 * Big Query : To Load data
-* Pandas : To clean and transform data
+* Bigquery : To clean and transform data
 * Looker Studio : To visualize the data
 * Prefect : To automate the ELT pipeline
 * cron jobs : To schedule the ELT pipeline